Updated December 6, 2017

 references) to the Deployment Manager service through the

-tool or API.
-You can also launch predefined configurations by using
+gcloud command-line tool or API.
+You can also launch predefined configurations

-By default, Deployment Manager uses the credentials of the GCP API service account to authenticate to other APIs.
-You must grant the user using Deployment Manager the appropriate permissions to use Deployment Manager.
+By default, Deployment Manager uses the credentials of the Cloud APIs service account to authenticate to other APIs.
+You must grant the user using Cloud Deployment Manager the appropriate permissions to use Cloud Deployment Manager.
 You can use predefined IAM roles to limit the permissions appropriately.
-Deployment Manager allows you to automate the creation of projects themselves as well as the resources contained within the projects.
+Deployment Manager lets you automate the creation of projects themselves as well as the resources contained within the projects.

-A Deployment Manager configuration file consists of the following sections:
+A Cloud Deployment Manager configuration file consists of the following sections:

 imports: - path: network.jinja resources: - name: network type: network.jinja properties: region: us-central1 subnets: - range: 10.177.0.0/17 name: web - range: 10.177.128.0/17 name: data - name: web-instance type: compute.v1.instance properties: zone: us-central1-f machineType: https://www.googleapis.com/compute/v1/projects/myproject/zones/us-central1-f/machineTypes/f1-micro disks: - deviceName: boot type: PERSISTENT boot: true autoDelete: true initializeParams: sourceImage: https://www.googleapis.com/compute/v1/projects/debian-cloud/global/images/family/debian-9 networkInterfaces: - network: https://www.googleapis.com/compute/v1/projects/myproject/global/networks/default accessConfigs: - name: External NAT type: ONE_TO_ONE_NAT

 The above Google Cloud example configuration consists of the following parts: